richardnorth3/tsuDining/README.md

 # tsuDining
 TSU Dining is a mobile application written in Swift 2.0 and created in Xcode.
-I attend Texas Southern University and work for the Information Technology department.
-As of now there is not a dining application available for my campus so I took the initiative to create one.
+I attend Texas Southern University and work for the Information Technology department on campus as a technician.
+As of now, there is not a dining application available for my institution so I took it upon myself to create one.
 My department loved the idea and said make it happen and so I did.

 Features of the app: